Find out more about each on the Northern Ireland Sites and Monuments Record (SMR).

 Monuments may also be scheduled for protection under Article 3 of The Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995.
 There are over 1,900 scheduled historic monuments in Northern Ireland.
 It is an offence to carry out changes to such structures without consent from the Department.

-A hard copy of the schedule can be inspected in the Monuments and Buildings Record
+A hard copy of the schedule can be inspected in the Historic Environment Record of Northern Ireland.

 Monuments are selected for scheduling on the basis of published criteria.
-These can be found in Annex B of Planning Policy Statement 6 (PPS 6): Planning, Archaeology and Built Heritage (1999).
+These can be found in the HED Scheduling of Historic Buildings.

 Monuments in State Care

 Monuments may also be under the ownership or guardianship of the Department.
 These tend to be Northern Ireland’s most important historic monuments, though a minority have come into the government estate for other reasons.
 There are now 190 single, groups or complexes of Monuments in State Care managed by us.

 Scheduled Monument Consent

 SMC from the Department is required for any changes to a Scheduled Historic Monument.
 Under Article 4 of the HMAO (NI) Order (1995) this is defined as:

 - any works resulting in the demolition, destruction, or disturbance of, or any damage to a scheduled monument

 - any works for the purpose of removing or repairing a scheduled monument or any part of it or of making any alterations or additions thereto